 However, it is important to be aware that manufacturers located outside of EU member states are not subject to the regulations and are therefore free to use unregulated raw materials.
 However, those who import belts from outside the EU ARE responsible for the application of REACH regulation.
-Personally, I would always recommend written asking for confirmation from the belt manufacturer or supplier that the product they are offering will be produced in compliance with REACH EC 1907/2006 regulations.
+Personally, I would always recommend asking for written confirmation from the belt manufacturer or supplier that the product they are offering will be produced in compliance with REACH EC 1907/2006 regulations.

-CE MARKING
+CE Marking

 Compliance with CE quality standards is increasingly being stipulated by purchasers of industrial conveyor belts.
 However, CE accreditation does not apply to conveyor belts because they are not a product category that is subject to specific directives that are required to be CE marked.
-The letters 'CE' used in the CE